 I’ll take out five or six things, and I’ll put it into… I actually use a Google Doc for this.
 Really simple.
 Just a bullet point list of the five or six big tasks I want to bring out in my monthly pack into my weekly schedule.
 That’s my starting point.

 It’s the only way that I’ve found to organize my week and feel in control.
 It’s having a spreadsheet that aligns every single day.
 I have a spreadsheet, which has Monday through Friday, left to right.
-I have slots in that week where I’ve got the regular stuff.
+I have slots in that week when I’ve got the regular stuff.

 Every Tuesday morning I’ve got email list, so I need to either send out an email to our members or our general newsletter.
 One Wednesday morning I’ve got blogging, so I need to write a blog post or refresh a blog post or something to do with the blog.
 On Thursday, podcasting.
 I’ve got a whole morning to put together a podcast.
 They’re slots that are in there every single week.